EDITOR’S NOTE: ORIGINAL PUBLISH DATE – JULY 2015

 “Leah came here ready to do big work in the world,” Tia Baker says.
 “I can only take some of the credit.
 From day one, she’s been self-driven.
 She would say, ‘Mommie, I want to do this’ and then do it.
 She’s committed to this business and is passionate about dancing.
 I’ve watched her on any given Saturday having to bake, perform, and go give a talk somewhere; and she would do it.
 I have, however, never stopped telling her she is a powerful human being, and what she thinks and says can happen in her life.”

-Each month in the New Pittsburgh Courier, McAuley Ministries will sponsor an article highlighting the positive contributions of an African American youth—male or female.
-We welcome community members to suggest a young person to feature in this monthly column.
+Each month in the New Pittsburgh Courier, McAuley Ministries sponsored an article highlighting the positive contributions of an African American youth—male or female.